His mother was only eighteen when he was born in Rhome in Wise County in 1929. He was her second child. His father was a laborer and truck driver.

 Finally, on April 29, after three weeks on the lam, a son listened to his mother.
 Lawrence Byrom returned to the home of Mrs. Edith Palmer.
 He had indeed been hiding for four days in the wooded area that law enforcement officers had searched.

-“Sometimes they got within 50 feet of me, but I just watched and stayed quiet,” he said.
+“Sometimes they got within 50 feet of me, but I just watched and stayed quiet,” he recalled.

 “I made up my mind late yesterday that I should come back and face the music, but it took a lot of talking on my mother’s part to make me finally do it.”